vnuu/soc-alert-triage-and-automation-pipeline/README.md

 #### Outbound Rules
-Permit full outbound access to enable the VMs to reach external services (e.g., for updates, API access, etc.).
+Permit full outbound access to enable the VMs to reach external services.

 - **ICMP**: All destinations (for ping and diagnostics)
 - **TCP/UDP**: All ports to all IPv4 and IPv6 destinations